Total-Recon: Deformable Scene Reconstruction for Embodied View Synthesis: Additional Ablation Studies

 \subsection{Ablation Study on Joint Finetuning}

 In Figure \ref{fig:ablation_jointfinetuning_supp}, we show that joint-finetuning is indispensable by visualizing its effects on frames without any detected object segmentation masks, which often exist in human-pet interaction videos due to partial occlusions.
-Since our method does not supervise on frames without segmentation masks during pretraining, the appearance, deformation, and root-body pose of the deformable foreground objects remain uncertain for such frames, as shown in Figure \ref{fig:ablation_jointfinetuning_supp}.
+Since our method does not supervise on frames without segmentation masks during pre-training, the appearance, deformation, and root-body pose of the deformable foreground objects remain uncertain for such frames.

-For the \textsc{human1 \& dog1} sequence, the dog ends up penetrating the human arm; for the \textsc{human2 \& cat1} sequence, the cat displays degenerate appearance and lies in front of the human hand rather than behind it.
+For the \textsc{human1 \& dog1} sequence, the dog ends up penetrating the human arm; for the \textsc{human2 \& cat1} sequence, the cat lies in front of the human hand rather than behind it.
 Joint-finetuning resolves these issues as it does not optimize a silhouette loss, enabling our scene representation to be supervised on all frames of the training sequence.
-By jointly optimizing all objects in the scene, our scene representation learns the correct human-pet interactions by reasoning about occlusions, resulting in improved visual metrics, as shown in Table \ref{table:ablation_jointfinetuning_supp}.
-Note that joint-finetuning doesn't always improve the depth error metrics.
-We posit that the depth supervision during pretraining was sufficient in learning a metric model that the qualitative improvements brought by joint-finetuning are not always reflected in the metrics.
+By jointly optimizing all objects in the scene, our scene representation learns the correct human-pet interactions by reasoning about occlusions, resulting in a general improvement of the visual metrics, as shown in Table \ref{table:ablation_jointfinetuning_supp}.
+Note that joint-finetuning doesn't always improve the depth metrics.
+We posit that the depth supervision during pre-training was sufficient in learning a metric model that the qualitative improvements brought by joint-finetuning are not always reflected in the metrics.